 You can also organize a clan forum in the companion app.
 To create a thread in the forum, click your clan’s banner and tap the three dots in the top right.
 From here, you’ll see an option to create a Private clan forum.
 Then hit the pencil icon in the upper-right corner to create either a New Topic or New Recruitment Topic.
 Here, you can add polls, ideas, and even links to YouTube videos.
 A tag option also lets you better organize threads.

 Now that you’ve created your clan, you need to make it stand out from the rest of the pack in order to attract new members.
 The first thing you’ll need is an awesome banner.
 Your flag will be visible for players to see, giving them an easy way to recognize the clan as they make their way throughout the game, and Bungie gives players a robust set of creation tools to make it perfect.
 These are usable in both the mobile app and in an internet browser — each platform gives you the same set of options — but we found the browser to be painfully slow.

 The tools allow you to pick a banner emblem, emblem foreground, background colors, extra banner details, and an additional banner and detail color.
 The possibilities aren’t endless, but they do allow you to get creative.
-In order to start earning extra clan rewards once you’ve chosen your preferred colors, be sure to talk to Hawthorne on the Farm (or at The Tower after completing the game).
+In order to start earning extra clan rewards once you’ve chosen your preferred colors, be sure to talk to Suraya Hawthorne on the Farm (or at The Tower after completing the game).
 She’ll provide your clan banner inventory item, which levels up as your clan completes certain activities.